 New Book on Humanitarianism and the Reconstruction of European Intellectual Life, 1919-1933

 Tomás Irish has just published a new book called Feeding the Mind: Humanitarianism and the Reconstruction of European Intellectual Life, 1919-1933.
 It explores how European intellectual life was rebuilt after the cataclysm of the First World War.
-Learned communities were left in ruins by the conflict and its consequences; cultural and educational sites were destroyed, writers and … Read more
+Learned communities were left in ruins by the conflict and its consequences; cultural and educational sites were destroyed, writers and…Continue Reading New Book on Humanitarianism and the Reconstruction of European Intellectual Life, 1919-1933

 Research Seminars Autumn 2023